nickneusch/maryland-basketball-report/README.md

 My friend, Taylor, owns a sports cards business.
 Within his business, he submits cards for grading to PSA (Professional Sports Authenticator).
 Each card is graded on a scale from 1-10, depending on the quality of four main categories: centering, corners, edges, and surface condition.
 A higher numerical grade indicates a more prestine card.
 Thus, cards that receive higher grades are worth exponentially more than their raw (ungraded) value, however, cards that receive a low grade can decrease the value of the card.
 Additionally, there is a ~$20 fee to grade each card.
 Therefore, it is important to be selective when deciding which cards to submit.
 I created this dashboard to help Taylor use analytics to help guide his decision-making.

+This report is looking for trends in Head Coach Willard’s teams that have had success, in addition to, correlation between shooting splits/shares and making the sweet sixteen over the past 4 seasons.
+Data cleaning and transformation were done in Excel, while exploratory data analysis and correlation assessments were executed using Python.
+Distribution analysis, hypothesis testing, regression modeling, and data visualization were performed in Tableau to effectively present the findings.
+Graph annotations were added in Adobe Photoshop.

 ## Workflow
 1. Download the data for each submission from PSA.
 A submission is a group of cards submitted in the same order.
 2. Clean the data with a python script.
 Taylor allows other people to submit their cards in his orders.
 Therefore, the data was only used from his cards.